-Goal exclusively revealed the 19-year-old is in line for a shock call-up to Roy Hodgson's provisional World Cup squad, but the Spaniard has warned against heightened expectations
+The 19-year-old is in line for a shock call-up to Roy Hodgson's provisional World Cup squad, but the Spaniard has warned against high expectations

 |12/1||John Stones is 12/1 with bet365 to make England's final World Cup squad|